SPANDigital/presidium-template/README.md

 # Presidium Template

-This repository provides a base template to start a new Presidium project.
+This repository provides a base template to create a new Presidium site.

-For further help in creating content and setting up your site, go to [presidium.spandigital.net](http://presidium.spandigital.net)
+For further help in creating content and setting up your site, visit: [presidium.spandigital.net](http://presidium.spandigital.net)